chga4036/CompBioLabsAndHW/README.txt

-This is a directory to test git.
+A repositories, which could be shorten to repo, can contain various folders, files, and data sets.
+It is a directory where projects store.